 TGbe editor: Please update the contents of this subclause as shown below:

-[18248]An AP affiliated with an AP MLD shall not include a Timestamp field, a Beacon Interval field, an AID field, a BSS Max Idle Period element, a Neighbor Report element, a Reduced Neighbor Report element, a Multiple BSSID element, TIM element, Multiple BSSID-Index element, Multiple BSSID Configuration element or another Multi-Link element in the Per-STA Profile subelement of the Basic Multi-Link element.
+[18248]An AP affiliated with an AP MLD shall not include a Timestamp field, a Beacon Interval field, an AID field, a BSS Max Idle Period element, a Neighbor Report element, a Reduced Neighbor Report element, a Multiple BSSID element, TIM element, Multiple BSSID-Index element, Multiple BSSID Configuration element, TID-to-Link Mapping element, Multi-Link Traffic Indication element or another Multi-Link element in the STA Profile field of the Basic Multi-Link element.

-[16765][16765][15968][16765][16180]An AP affiliated with an AP MLD shall not include [16764]SSID element in the [18248]Per-STA Profile subelement of the Basic Multi-Link element for a reported AP unless both of the following conditions are satisfied for the element:

-The element carries complete profile of the reported AP[18248]

-The element is contained in a multi-link probe response transmitted by the transmitted BSSID in a multiple BSSID set in response to a multi-link probe request directed to the nontransmitted BSSID in the same multiple BSSID set.[18248]

-NOTE 1—For an NSTR mobile AP MLD, only the AP on the primary link transmits a Beacon frame.
+[16765]NOTE 1—For an NSTR mobile AP MLD, only the AP on the primary link transmits a Beacon frame.
 In addition, the TSF timer of the nonprimary link is the same as that of the primary link (see 35.3.19 (NSTR mobile AP MLD operation)).

-For an AP MLD that is not an NSTR mobile AP MLD, the Timestamp field is specific to each link and the value for each can be obtained on the respective link (i.e., Beacon frame includes Timestamp field and TIM element and Probe Response frame includes Timestamp field).
-The content of the TIM element for a non-AP MLD are consistent across all links.
-Beacon Interval field is an explicit subfield in STA Info field for the reported AP.
-AID field and BSS Max Idle Period element apply at the MLD level and have the same value for all links.
+[16765]NOTE 1a – For an AP MLD that is not an NSTR mobile AP MLD, the Timestamp field is specific to each link and the value for each can be obtained [15968]by receiving a Beacon frame, a Probe Response frame or a TIM frame on the respective link or can be determined based on the TSF Offset subfield carried in the STA Info field corresponding to the reported AP.

+[16765]NOTE 1b – The content of the TIM element for a non-AP MLD are consistent across all links.
+The Beacon Interval field is an explicit subfield in STA Info field for the reported AP.
+The AID field and the BSS Max Idle Period element apply at the MLD level and[16180] are carried outside the Basic Multi-Link element.

+An AP affiliated with an AP MLD shall not include [16764]an SSID element in the [18248]STA Profile field of the Basic Multi-Link element for a reported AP unless both of the following conditions are satisfied for the element:

+The Basic Multi-Link element carries complete profile of the reported AP.[18248]

+The Basic Multi-Link element is contained in a multi-link probe response transmitted by the AP corresponding to the transmitted BSSID in a multiple BSSID set in response to a multi-link probe request directed to an AP corresponding to the nontransmitted BSSID in the same multiple BSSID set.[18248]

-[18241]A non-AP STA affiliated with a non-AP MLD shall not include a Listen Interval field, a Current AP Address field, an SSID elementor another Multi-Link element in the Per-STA Profile subelement of the Basic Multi- Link element.
+[18241]A non-AP STA affiliated with a non-AP MLD shall not include a Listen Interval field, a Current AP Address field, an SSID element, BSS Max Idle Period element or another Multi-Link element in the STA Profile field of the Basic Multi- Link element.

-NOTE 2—[16766]Listen Interval field and [16766]Current AP Address field apply at the MLD level and [16181]have the same value for all links.
+NOTE 2—[16766]The Listen Interval field and [16766]the Current AP Address field apply at the MLD level and [16181]are carried outside the Basic Multi-Link element.

 NOTE 3—All APs affiliated with the same AP MLD advertise the same SSID (see 35.3.1 (General)) and therefore, the same (SSID) value applies to a reported (AP or non-AP) STA.

-[16767]A STA affiliated with an MLD shall not include FTE and MDE for each reported STA in the reported STA’s Per-STA Profile subelement of the Basic Multi-Link element carried in a (Re)Association Request frame or a (Re)Association Response frame that it transmits.
+[16767]A STA affiliated with an MLD shall not include the FTE and the MDE for each reported STA in the reported STA’s STA Profile field of the Basic Multi-Link element carried in a (Re)Association Request frame or a (Re)Association Response frame that it transmits.
 Also see 13.4.2 (FT initial mobility domain association in an RSN) and 13.7 (FT reassociation).